| CHAPTER

 questions were interwoven; where they were not relevant, the questions were posed as possible avenues of research for future

-This research is an exploratory and improvisational multidimensional critical complex
+bricolage studies.
+Nature of the Study This research is an exploratory and improvisational multidimensional critical complex

 bricolage study in which multiple perspectives, ideologies, philosophies, theoretical frameworks, and methodologies were used